dr-guangtou/daily_astroph/astroph-1809.md

 #### [Automated Distant Galaxy Merger Classifications from Space Telescope Images using the Illustris Simulation](https://arxiv.org/abs/1809.02136)
     - **Interesting**
     * 用Illustris模拟图像研究并合：Using the merger tree, we assess methods to observationally select simulated mergers with stellar mass ratios as low as 10:1 completing within 250 Myr before or after the time-step of the mock observation.
     * 类似CAS之类的图像方法误差很大，作者用Random Forest训练
     * We then apply these classifiers to CANDELS HST survey data, estimating a merger rate increasing to at least z = 3 and with improved statistical errors, albeit a factor of two higher than expected by theory.

 #### [The Role of Black Hole Feedback on Size and Structural Evolution in Massive Galaxies](https://arxiv.org/abs/1809.02143)
     - **Relevant, Important**
     * We find that AGN feedback can alter the stellar density distribution, reduce the core density within the central 1 kpc by 0.3 dex from z = 1, and enhance the size growth of massive galaxies.
     * AGN feedback plays an important role in transforming galaxies from blue compact galaxies into red extended galaxies in two ways:
         - (1) it effectively quenches the star formation, transforming blue compact galaxies into compact quiescent galaxies and
         - (2) it also removes and prevents new accretion of cold gas, shutting down in-situ star formation and causing subsequent mergers to be gas-poor or mixed.
     * AGN feedback also puffs up the central region through the fast AGN driven winds as well as the slow expulsion of gas while the black hole is quiescent

 #### [Chemical Abundances in the Ultra-Faint Dwarf Galaxies Grus I and Triangulum II: Neutron-Capture Elements as a Defining Feature of the Faintest Dwarfs](https://arxiv.org/abs/1809.02182)
+    * We verify previous results that Tri II displays significant spreads in metallicity and [α/Fe].
+Neutron-capture elements are not detected in our Tri II data, but we place upper limits at the lower envelope of Galactic halo stars
+    * 球状星团中的中子捕获元素丰度和Halo star类似；而UDF中很多恒星都缺乏中子捕获元素，说明极低的恒星形成效率的Halo中的元素增丰过程不同
+    * The nucleosynthetic origin of this low neutron-capture element floor remains unknown.
+        - 中子捕获元素： e.g. Sr, Ba, Eu
+        - Some UFDs (Reticulum II and Tucana III) have extremely high abundances of neutron- capture elements synthesized in the r-process (Ji et al. 2016a; Roederer et al. 2016; Hansen et al. 2017).

 #### [Massive BH Binaries as Periodically-Variable AGN](https://arxiv.org/abs/1809.02138)